liucijaad/secureYAC/README.md

 **Personal Contribution**

-For this project, I have implemented Elliptic Curve Cryptography (ECC) almost from scratch.
-I have implemented X25519 Elliptic curve key generation algorithm, Extended Triple Diffie-Hellman (X3DH) and Double Ratchet algorithms based on Signal's specification (see more [here](./docs/technical_manual.pdf)).
-I also implemented XEdDSA signature scheme using BouncyCastle's Java cryptographic library only for hashing.
-All unit tests were also written by me.
+For this project, I implemented Elliptic Curve Cryptography (ECC) without using any cryptographic libraries for the main encryption/decryption algorithms.
+I implemented X25519 Elliptic Curve key generation algorithm, Extended Triple Diffie-Hellman (X3DH) and Double Ratchet algorithms based on Signal's specification (see more [here](https://signal.org/docs/).
+I implemented XEdDSA signature scheme.
+BouncyCastle cyrptographic library was only used for some hashing algorithms that I did not implement from scratch due to time contraints.
+All unit tests were written by me.
 For more detailed information and specification, refer to [technical manual](./docs/technical_manual.pdf).